prestevez/kingpin-paper-devcon/README.md

 - [x] Test differences between created images and "features image"
 - [ ] ~~Use cache~~
 - [ ] Set up workflow as an action to pre-build custom rocker images
+- [x] Added forked version of PanelMatch to fix a bug